 Corn Exchange Young Performers (CXYP) provide opportunities for young people to learn about theatre and explore their own skills and potential.
 We provide three weekly workshops, covering different aspects of theatre including acting, dancing, singing, costume, make-up, set design and technical production.
 The Corn Exchange is a community resource and CXYP plays a vital role in allowing young people to come along and use our facilities.

 Cultivating the interests of young people and their enthusiasm for drama is at the heart of our practice.
-We believe that dramatic expression allows children of all ages to embark on journeys of personal, social and creative development.
+We believe that dramatic expression allows children and young people of all ages to embark on journeys of personal, social and creative development.
 Participants in our sessions often develop levels of confidence and self-esteem, whether performing onstage or with their peers.

 Please see information on our new membership charges here.